-“We’ll always have Paris”, Bogart said to Bergman in Casablanca..… and tears roll down the cheeks of both the hard-boiled and the heart-weary.
-We don’t just understand, we grok, for Paris is the birthplace of loves, not the least of which with the city itself.
+“We’ll always have Paris”, Bogart said to Bergman in Casablanca and tears roll down the cheeks of both the hard-boiled and the heart-weary..
+We don’t just understand, we grok, for Paris is the birthplace of love-affairs, not the least of which is the one with the city itself.
 And what Bogart would say about the Maltese Falcon is truer still about Paris: it is “The stuff that dreams are made of”.

 IF Hoagy Carmichael had written “Paris On My Mind” instead of “Georgia”, it would be the earworm playing in my head.
 It happens periodically, as Paris is a virus against which there is no vaccine and for which, once infected, the only remedy is a visit to ease the symptoms…. until the next outbreak.
-I know this from having gone from a small-town boy in Brazil to whom Paris was as out-of-reach as the moon, to something even more improbable: an adult who once ran its Marathon one perfect April morning and has walked its streets in every weather and every season of the year and heart.
+I know this from having gone from a small-town boy in Brazil to whom Paris was as out-of-reach as the moon, to something even more improbable: an adult who has both run its Marathon and walked its streets in every weather of the heart and calendar.
 Once is not enough.
-Or even my dozen times.
+Or even my dozen-plus times.

-Its first appearance in our consciousness, like the first raindrops, presages differently for each of us.
+Its first appearance in our consciousness, like the first raindrops of a Spring shower, presages differently for each of us.
 For some, Paris will be barely noticeable, the few drops – a photo here, a news item there – brushed off easily.
-For a minority, it means getting out the umbrella of unimagination to defend against the torrent to come, for Paris is pervasive, unavoidable.
+For that minority, it means getting out the umbrella of unimagination to defend against the torrent to come, for Paris is pervasive, unavoidable.

-But for the majority …. for the majority that first picture book about the adventures of a little Parisian girl (or an overheard story, or perhaps a souvenir snow-globe or miniature Eiffel Tower from a returning visitor) will be the beginning of something marvelous.
+But for the majority …. for the majority, that first picture book about the adventures of a little Parisian girl (or an overheard story, or perhaps a souvenir snow-globe or miniature Eiffel Tower from a returning visitor) will be the beginning of something marvelous.
 Over the years, as the occurrences increase in number and variety, the bits and pieces – from the iconic to the obscure, added deliberately or by chance – shape that layer’s complexity and topography.
-We note the reverence, the wistful tone, the knowing look of a shared secret in the eyes of those who have experienced it.
+We note the reverence, the wistful tone, the sigh (or silence), the distant (or knowing) look of a shared secret in the eyes of those who have experienced it.
 It’s a Paris where history and fiction mix and stroll together, where little Madeline dances Gershwin with Gene Kelly, Curious George climbs La Tour Eiffel, The Three Musketeers charge the barricades, and Napoleon applauds Piaf singing Non, Je Ne Regrette Rien

 Yet it all makes sense and feels natural.

-Paris, then, becomes a state of mind, both a bank vault for real and theater of false memories populated by Hemingway descriptions, Cartier-Bresson photographs, scenes from Hitchcock and French New Cinema, Josephine Baker’s dancing, and with Jacques Briel and Maurice Chevalier to set the mood.
+Paris, then, becomes a state of mind, a bank vault for both real and false memories of treasured Hemingway descriptions, Cartier-Bresson photographs, scenes from Hitchcock and French New Cinema, Josephine Baker’s dancing, with Jacques Briel and Maurice Chevalier songs (except “Thank Heaven for Little Girls”, which is very creepy…) to set the mood.

-That Paris is what we carry, heavy with hope yet lighter than a dream, until we step off the train, plane, bus or car that finally delivers us there for the first time, jet-lagged or rested, cranky or cranked-up.
-And create our own private Paris with that first step, a Paris that we will always have as we begin that beautiful friendship.
+That Paris is what we carry, heavy with anticipation, until we step off the train, plane, bus or car that finally delivers us there for the first time, jet-lagged or rested, cranky or cranked-up…. and begin creating our private Paris with that first step, a Paris that we will always have, our version of that beautiful friendship.